 gmt psconvert psfile.ps -A -Tg

-To convert the file map.ps to PDF, extend the BoundingBox by 0.2 cm, fill it with lightblue paint and draw outline with a thick pen:
+To convert the file map.ps to PDF, crop, then extend the BoundingBox by 0.2 cm, fill it with lightblue paint and draw outline with a thick pen:

 gmt psconvert -TF -Fabc a.ps b.ps c.ps

 To create a simple linear map with coast and convert it to tif with a .tfw the tight BoundingBox computation:

 gmt coast -JX12cd -R-10/-4/37/43 -W1 -Di -Bg30m -G200 --MAP_FRAME_TYPE=inside -ps cara gmt psconvert cara.ps -Tt -W

 To create a Mercator version of the above example and use GDAL to produce a true geotiff file: